 How do you communicate the ROI the employer will receive for hiring you as opposed to another to those who may not readily see it but are open to it?
 This question came to me as I was working with some prospective clients over the past week.

-3 Ways To Show You’re The Perfect Person For The Job
+Prove You’re The Perfect Person For The Job

 Some employers are dead set on doing it their way, only hiring someone with X number of years of experience or they think they know exactly the type of person (and personality) they want to hire—and no manner of explaining is going to change their mind.
 These are the people you just have to let go.
 I’ve learned you can’t get all worked up over those who will never see it.
 It’s not worth stressing yourself out over someone who will just never “get it.”